Introduction To Hybrid Outsourcing

 A hybrid solution is an “insurance policy” for your IT team.

 What happens if one of your in-house developers decides to take on a better job?
 You are short 50% in your production capabilities.
-What about the amount of time it’ll now take you to find, hire, and train a new employee?
+What time will you take to find, hire, and train a new employee?
 Ugh.
-These are much less of a worry if you have a hybrid solution in place.
+These are much less of a worry if you have a hybrid solution.

 The hybrid solution success relies on your in-house team being in the driver’s seat.
 They can shut off access to everything for any provider within seconds (there’s an app for that), but as necessary is that to the outside provider, they are both the voice of the agency AND the voice of the client, and without this crucial link, the model won’t work well.